Make Voxtype Work Like Typeless on Linux

 I also configured four use cases:

-• F9: Use base model, and easy post-processing (just convert traditional Chinese to simplified Chinese using opencc).
+• Shift+F9: Use base model, and easy post-processing (just convert traditional Chinese to simplified Chinese using opencc).

-• Shift+F9: Use small model, and easy post-processing.
+• Ctrl+F9: Use small model, and complex post-processing.

-• Ctrl+Shift+F9: Use small model, and complex post-processing.
+• Ctrl+Shift+F9: Use small model, and easy post-processing.

 dsrun